InfomediaLtd/angular2-materialize/README.md

 <a materialize="tooltip" class="btn tooltipped" data-position="bottom" data-delay="50" data-tooltip="I am tooltip">Hover me!</a>
 ```

 The [Materialize](https://github.com/InfomediaLtd/angular2-materialize/blob/master/src/materialize.ts) attribute directive also allows specifying parameters to be passed to the function, but providing a **materializeParams** attribute returning an array of params.
-Use it with a function call or even by inlining the params in the HTML:
+Use it with a function call or even by inlining the params in the HTML.

+Another useful option is emitting actions on an element.
+You may want to do that for calling Materialize functions, like closing a modal dialog or triggering a toast.
+You can do that by setting the **materializeActions** attribute, which accepts an [EventEmitter](https://angular.io/docs/ts/latest/api/core/index/EventEmitter-class.html).
+The emitted events can either be a "string" type action (Materialize function call) or a structure with action and parameters:

+The example below shows how you'd create a modal dialog and use the actions to open or close it.
 ```html
 <!-- Modal Trigger -->
 <a class="waves-effect waves-light btn modal-trigger" (click)="openModal()">Modal</a>